 - The other inmates – what are they like?

 - Jail gangs

 To search for this kind of information, you have to do a search for their driving history.

 Have you ever needed to find criminal records?
 Was it an easy process?
-Was your search online or did you have to make a phone call to the Jackson County courthouse? was the information you recieved correct?
+Was your search online or did you have to make a phone call to the Jackson County courthouse?
+Was the information you received correct?
 There are plenty of reasons that folks look up criminal records, and your feedback may make it easier for others.